thingbound/abstract-things/docs/lights/brightness.rst

 	Get the brightness of the light.

 	:returns:
-		Percentage, number between 0 and 100, representing the brightness.
+		:doc:`Percentage </values/percentage>`, number between 0 and 100,
+		representing the brightness.

 	Example: